 Urinary Tract Infections (UTIs) can be both physically and mentally distressing – being trapped in your bathroom or experiencing physical pain and discomfort can keep you from doing the things you love!

-In this post we’ll dive into whether you should be drinking cranberry juice for your UTI, other treatment options, and when to take the next steps in your treatment.
+In this post we’ll dive into whether you should be drinking cranberry juice for your UTI, does cranberry juice cure UTI, other treatment options, and when to take the next steps in your treatment.

 Symptoms of UTI typically include changes in the frequency, volume, and/or color of your urine.
 Women with UTIs often have strong urges to pee or habitually pee in small amounts.
 You may also feel pelvic pain or a burning sensation, and you may have urine that is cloudy, appears red, pink, or brown, or has a potent smell.